-Another thing to keep in mind is that if you took the ACT Writing Test, you’ll be waiting an extra two weeks to receive your complete score.
-ACT appreciates your patience.
-After all, this will be good practice for all the anxiety you’ll feel waiting for fat or thin envelopes from colleges.
+Another thing to keep in mind is that if you took the ACT Writing Test, you’ll be waiting an extra two weeks to receive your complete score anyway.
+Think of it as training.
+After all, this is good practice for all the anticipation you’ll feel waiting for fat or thin envelopes from colleges.

 Even if you don’t have to wait a few extra days for scores, the waiting game can still be tough.
 Don’t sit around all day and twiddle your thumbs.
 Don’t overthink it, either.
 Take some advice from Elsa:

 Because there’s nothing you can do at this point.
-There’s are few things worse for your physical or mental health than worrying.
+And there are few things worse for your physical or mental health than worrying.
 So take some time and do something else.
 Have you treated yourself for all your hard work getting ready for and taking the ACT?
 Get out there and have a little well-deserved fun!

 If you really think you did poorly on the ACT, my best advice would be to continue your ACT prep even before you see the results.
-If you’re going to have to retake the ACT, you don’t want to fall out of the habit of studying.
-And if you’re waiting for the results from your first ACT, go ahead and sign up to retake the test.
-Even students who score well the first time retake the ACT.
-When you do get your scores, you can begin to focus solely on the areas where you struggled.
+If you’re going to retake the ACT, you don’t want to fall out of the habit of studying.
+You could also put in a mail order for the report on how you did on every question plus the answer key, which would really help with prep for a retake (click here for more information on this service plus anything else related to ACT scores).

 Even if you’re relatively confident in your test performance, you may still want to go ahead and sign up to retake the test.
 Even students who score well the first time retake the ACT.
 When you do get your scores, you can begin to focus your prep on the areas where you struggled.
 If you need some additional practice this time around, check out Magoosh ACT Prep.